Skip to content

 Share on LinkedInShare on X

-All WCAG criteria fall under four principles.
+All criteria in WCAG 2.2 fall under four principles.
+The WCAG guidelines are built so each principle asks a clear question.
 Perceivable: information must be visible or audible to everyone, for instance through alt texts on images and captions on video.
 Operable: every function must also work without a mouse, using a keyboard or voice control.
 Understandable: copy, navigation and error messages must be clear.
 Robust: the site must work well with different browsers and assistive technology, such as screen readers.

 Each principle is broken down into concrete success criteria.
-Think of a minimum contrast ratio of 4.5:1 for normal text, a visible focus indicator during keyboard navigation and form fields with an associated label.
+Think of a minimum contrast ratio of 4.5:1 for normal text, a visible focus indicator during keyboard navigation, form fields with an associated label, and touch targets large enough to hit with a thumb.
+Working through these criteria systematically does not only solve 'compliance'; it also removes friction that every visitor feels on phone and desktop.

 Levels A, AA and AAA

 WCAG has three levels.
 Level A covers the absolute basics; without those criteria a site is unusable for some groups.
-Level AA is the legal norm for governments and, through the European Accessibility Act, for many commercial services.
-Level AAA is the strictest level and rarely fully achievable for an entire site.
+Level AA is the legal and practical norm for governments and, through the European Accessibility Act, for many commercial services.
+Level AAA is the strictest level and rarely fully achievable for an entire site; it fits better for specific components or audiences.

 The three WCAG levels at a glance